-Nina founded Latin American Art Consulting in 2007, working closely with foundations, museums, auction houses, collectors, galleries and dealers to further the spread of Latin American Art.
-LAAC’s main goal is to promotes the dissemination of Latin American Art in the international market.
+Nina founded Latin American Art Consulting in 2007, working closely with foundations, museums, auction houses, collectors, galleries, and dealers to further the spread of Latin American Art.
+LAAC’s main goal is to promote the dissemination of Latin American Art in the international market.

 She has also served as the Director of Public Relations for the Mexican Government at Europalia in Brussels, Belgium on a project to promote Mexican Culture and business throughout the European Community.

-Nina was then appointed the Director of the Mexico City Film Commission.
-Here she promoted Mexico City and its competitive resources to producers and directors of the world’s motion picture industry and secured the filming of major projects such as Titanic, The Mask of Zorro and the Game.
+Nina Torres was then appointed the Director of the Mexico City Film Commission.
+Here she promoted Mexico City and its competitive resources to producers and directors of the world’s motion picture industry and secured the filming of major projects such as Titanic, The Mask of Zorro, and the Game.

 Moving to the private sector, Nina became the Director of Special Events at TV Azteca, the second largest TV station in Mexico.
 A position to design internal cultural & sporting events to raise productivity and create a positive corporate environment among the 4,000 workforce and their families.